Princess Alexandra School

 Princess Alexandra School is a school located in Hay River, Northwest Territories, Canada providing public education for students in grades 4 through 7.
-The administration of the school is the responsibility of the South Slave Divisional Education Council (SSDEC).
+The administration of the school, along with the Harry Camsell School and Diamond Jenness Secondary School, is the responsibility of the South Slave Divisional Education Council (SSDEC) and is overseen by the Hay River District Education Authority.

 Background

 The school is named after Princess Alexandra, The Honourable Lady Ogilvy, a cousin to Queen Elizabeth II.
 The school was officially opened by the royal after its construction was completed in summer 1967.